9781927485583_cover Enlarge Cover

 Raymond Nakamura is an educational consultant and an avid science blogger who has worked with the Vancouver Aquarium, Nikkei National Museum, and Science World British Columbia.
 Now living on Canada's west coast, he explored his Japanese heritage while spending time at a marine station and teaching ESL in Southern Japan.
 Raymond's own spunky daughter inspired the character of Momoko in Peach Girl, his first book.

-Author/Illustrator Rebecca Bender, best known for her award-winning Giraffe And Bird books, broke onto the preschooler scene with her endearing prequel, Giraffe Meets Bird, in 2015.
+Author/Illustrator Rebecca Bender is best known for her award-winning Giraffe And Bird books.
+Her illustrations also grace Slug Days, Penguin Days, and Peach Girl.
 Rebecca graduated from the Ontario College of Art and Design with the medal for illustration and is now an art director and designer.
 She lives in Burlington, Ontario, with her husband and two children.

 Recommended Age, Grade, and Reading Levels